-I am a quantitative ecologist interested in disentangling the roles of ecological processes in producing population- and community-level patterns in order to forecast responses to environmental change.
-Climate change, land use change and nonnative species interact to pose new challenges to species and my goal is to predict the species responses to these challenges.
-As a modeler, I try to balance mathematically rigorous analyses with biological sensibilities to produce models that accurately reflect our data and assumptions, while highlighting which parts of our inference derive from each.
+I am a quantitative ecologist interested in building mechanistic models to forecast population and community responses to environmental change.
+I try to balance mathematically rigorous analyses with biological sensibilities to produce models that synthesize a variety of data sources and assumptions, while highlighting which parts of our inference derive from each.

-with Matthew Smith, Jane Elith, Wilfried Thuiller, Niklaus Zimmerman, Tom Edwards, Antoine Guisan, Signe Normand, and Rafael Wuest
+Collaborators: Johan P. Dahlgren, C.J.E.
+Metcalf, Dylan Childs, M.E.K.
+Evans, Eelke Jongejans, Sydne Record, Mark Rees, Roberto Salguero-Gomez, Sean McMahon, Matthew Smith, John Silander, Jane Elith, Wilfried Thuiller, Niklaus Zimmerman, Tom Edwards, Antoine Guisan, Signe Normand, Rafael Wuest

 Community abundance patterns in South African fynbos

 This work is part of a larger collaborative effort focused on understanding the different aspects of biodiversity in plant communities in the Greater Cape Floristic Region (GCFR) of South Africa.
 The larger project seeks to understand the relationship between functional traits and patterns of genetic, functional and taxonomic diversity.
 Our goal is to integrate knowledge collected at these different scales to predict species and community responses, enhanced by understanding their evolutionary past.
 I'm focusing on determining how community-level distributions of functional traits vary along ecological gradients and how this variation can predict species' abundance patterns.
 Here are some brief articles about the project: link, link.